 As a sport, beach volleyball requires a number of strict rules, including:

 - Players may touch the ball no more than three times before returning it over the net.

 - There are a number of moves and kicks that are classified as illegal in beach volleyball, including hand movements, tips, and kicks.

-- Players do not have a fixed position, i.e., they can move to any part of their half of the course at any time.
+- Players do not have a fixed position.
+They can move to any part of their half of the course at any time.

 - At the beginning of each match, the referee will call the team captains for a coin toss.
-The successful captain can then choose whether his team will serve first or choose half of the playing field that his team will occupy.
+The successful captain can then choose whether his team will serve first or choose the side of the court his team will occupy.